 - Modeling 1D of P and SH-wave refraction travel times (also considering Low-velocity Channels)

-- Synthetic seismograms and Full Velocity Spectra (FVS) inversion
+- Synthetic seismograms and Full Velocity Spectrum (FVS) inversion

 - RPM Analysis (Rayleigh-wave Particle Motion) frequency-offset surface